vespa-engine/blog/_posts/2023-02-03-improving-text-ranking-with-few-shot-prompting.md

 since all you need is a few labeled queries, document examples, and samples from the document corpus.
-In addition, with synthetic query generators, you avoid running inference with computationally expensive LLM at user time, which can be[ unrealistic for most organizations](https://arxiv.org/abs/2211.05102).
+In addition, with synthetic query generators, you avoid running inference with computationally expensive LLMs at user time, which can be [unrealistic for most organizations](https://arxiv.org/abs/2211.05102).
 Instead, the synthetic generation process is performed offline with LLM-powered query generators.
 Offline inference with LLMs is considerably less